ollietb/vagrantDockerEnv/README.md

 This is necessary because, while Windows supports symlinks, creating them isn't something regular users can do by default (God knows why).

+### Windows Defender

+If you're on a Windows host, turning Windows Defender off, or at least whitelisting your `code/` folder, is strongly recommended for performance reasons.
+[This article](https://www.windowscentral.com/how-permanently-disable-windows-defender-windows-10) describes a few ways you can turn it off permanently.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE)